 6. Know Where to Go in an Emergency

 No matter how prepared you are or how healthy your lifestyle is, an emergency can still occur.
 Take control and know where you’ll go if an emergency happens.
-CHI St. Luke’s Health has both hospital-based emergency departments and community emergency centers throughout Houston and its surrounding areas.
+St. Luke’s Health has both hospital-based emergency departments and community emergency centers throughout Houston and its surrounding areas.
 Find the location nearest you to act fast when minutes matter.

 Preparing for emergencies is an important way to keep your family safe.
 Use these tips to prevent dangerous situations before they occur.
-Be sure to locate your nearest CHI St. Luke’s Health emergency facility so you take quick action during an emergency.
+Be sure to locate your nearest St. Luke’s Health emergency facility so you take quick action during an emergency.

 Home Safety 101